JamesThanni/JamesThanni/README.md

 ☁ To further my knowledge, I'm always learning through my utilisation of platforms such as LinkedIn learning, PluralSight and YouTube.

-📖 I have begun reading more and will delve into the world of personal development and investing through books and online courses.

 ### Projects